 Enjoy afternoon tea under Cutty Sark

-Explore space close-up at London's only Planetarium
+Explore space at London's only Planetarium

-Explore the farther reaches of Greenwich Park
+Explore the secret corners of Greenwich Park

 Did you know that Greenwich Park is home to a herd of Red and Fallow deer?
 Or that London’s longest herbaceous border (at 200m) is here?
 There's a beautiful rose garden by the Ranger's House, a Georgian villa originally the residence of the Park Ranger, and the historic Queen’s Orchard with fruit trees, pathways and ponds.